RajithAshok/InstagramPhishEthical/README.md

-# Instagram-Login-Page
+# Instagram Phishing
-How to create Instagram Login page Using HTML and CSS
+This is a small project to test the working of a phishing attack on an Instagram login page.